 In 1989 Aiki-Kai Australia was recognized by the Australian Government and appointed National Accrediting body for Aikido by the Australian Coaching Council.
 As a result of this all teachers and instructors taking classes are required to be accredited by the Australian Coaching Council.

-Aiki-Kai Australia has many dojos now around the country in every state and territory, and links to many of these dojos are listed on the National Website.
+Aiki-Kai Australia has many dojos now around the country in every state and territory.

 Aikido in Queensland